Linuxfabrik/monitoring-plugins/check-plugins/cert/README.md

 `chain unverified (...)`

 The chain did not verify against the system trust store.
 The text in parentheses is the OpenSSL verification message; common values are `self-signed certificate`, `unable to get local issuer certificate`, `certificate has expired`, and `Hostname mismatch, certificate is not valid for ...`.
 Pass `--ca-file` for internal CAs, `--sni-hostname` for hostname mismatches caused by SNI, or `--insecure` to bypass the check entirely.

+### Proxy cannot be reached

+`Cannot connect to the proxy host:port: ...`

+The TCP connection to the proxy itself never established.
+Check the host and port of `--proxy` or of the proxy variable in the environment, whether the proxy listens on that port, and the firewall rules between the host running the check and the proxy.
+Where a proxy is not wanted at all, `--no-proxy` takes the environment out of the picture.

+### Proxy refuses the tunnel

+`Proxy host:port refused to tunnel to target:443: HTTP/1.1 403 Forbidden.`

+The proxy answered the `CONNECT` request with something other than a success status.
+Most proxies restrict which ports they tunnel to, commonly to 443 only, so a certificate on 8443 or 993 needs the proxy's allow-list extended.
+A `403` can also mean the target itself is blocked by the proxy's policy.
+The status line in the message is the proxy's own wording, which is what its log will show as well.

+`Proxy host:port refused to tunnel to target:443: HTTP/1.1 407 Proxy Authentication Required.`

+The proxy wants credentials.
+Put them into the proxy URL as `http://user:password@proxy.example.com:3128`, preferably in the environment variable rather than in `--proxy`, so the password stays out of the process list.
+Only Basic authentication is supported; a proxy demanding NTLM or Kerberos needs a local forwarder that terminates it.

+### Proxy scheme is not supported

+`Cannot use the proxy "...": only an HTTP proxy can tunnel a TLS connection via CONNECT, "socks5" cannot.`

+Reading a certificate means running the TLS handshake against the endpoint through a tunnel, and `CONNECT` on an HTTP proxy is the only proxy protocol the plugin speaks.
+Point it at an HTTP proxy, or run a local forwarder that accepts `CONNECT` and speaks the other protocol upstream.

 ### Scan runs out of file descriptors